-Parts and Assembly of the ISS
+Parts and Assembly of the International Space Station

-- Spacecraft -- such as the Soyuz spacecraft and Progress supply ship -- dock with the ISS to transport astronauts and supplies to and from Earth.
+- Spacecraft such as the Soyuz spacecraft and Progress supply ship dock with the ISS to transport astronauts and supplies to and from Earth.

-Assembly of the ISS began in November of 1998 when a Russian proton rocket placed the first module, the Functional Cargo Block (Zarya), in orbit.
-A three-member crew, the ISS's first, was launched from Russia on October 31, 2000.
-The crew spent almost five months aboard the ISS, activating systems and conducting experiments.
+Assembly of the ISS began in November 1998 when a Russian proton rocket placed the first module, the Functional Cargo Block (Zarya), in orbit.
+A three-member crew, the ISS's first, was launched from Russia Oct.
+31, 2000.
+The crew spent four months and 17 days aboard the ISS, activating systems and conducting experiments.

-Those are some pretty impressive specs -- but perhaps even more impressive is how the ISS maintains a livable environment.
+Those are some pretty impressive specs, but perhaps even more impressive is how the ISS maintains a livable environment.